ericpoe/NumNum/README.md

 Rather than waste time on numbers that we already know are bad, I decided to discard those numbers from the pool.
 To do this, I built up the possible numbers one place at a time and discarded those that did not follow the rules, and just kept building and checking.

 So, let's start with the 3rd pass of building up the numbers.
 My known good under 20 (for the sake of brevity) are [12, 14, 16, 18].
 That already knocks out [100 - 119, 130-139, 150-159, 170-179, 190-199].
 So, I take the '12' and make it '121', which doesn't fit; '12' -> '122' doesn't fit.
 '12' -> '123' fits, so it gets added to a new pool of known-good.
 '124', & '125' don't fit, but '126' does, so it gets added to the same new pool of known-good.
 Keep doing this until the pool of known-good 3-digit numbers is filled.
 Then base the 4th pass off of those numbers.

+This took a tenth of 1 second on my desktop.

 This algorithm is used in the `faster` branch.